-This is the second in a series of articles over the course of several months that are focussing upon the repair, maintenance and troubleshooting of the braking system of Series I, II and III Land Rovers.
-Last month the focus was upon squealing brakes and binding brakes.
+This is the third in a series of articles, over the course of several months, that focusses upon the repair, maintenance and troubleshooting of the braking system of Series I, II and III Land Rovers.
+August's focus was upon squealing brakes and binding brakes.
+September's focus was upon brake pedal travel being excessive or spongy.
 We look at two further possible topics of concern with the braking system this month.

 (To see previous homepages visit the Homepage Archives link)